Lyall/P3RFix/README.md

 ## Known Issues
 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

+- Enabling the fps uncap feature may cause some voice lines to skip.

 ## Screenshots

 | ![ezgif-5-7e73acc575](https://github.com/Lyall/P3RFix/assets/695941/56b5088b-1272-4621-9d71-e1bda21337d5) |